Cosmological gravitational particle production and its implications for cosmological relics: Historical development

 \section{Historical development}

 The phenomenon of cosmological gravitational particle production has been explored through various studies over the course of nearly a century.
 CGPP provides a robustly calculable and practically testable prediction of quantum field theory in curved spacetime.
-The most well-studied application of CGPP is the study of inflationary quantum fluctuations in the scalar inflaton field and metric, which lead to inhomogeneities in the spatial distribution of matter and radiation that imprint onto the anisotropies of the cosmic microwave background radiation and large scale structure of the Universe.
+The most well-studied application of CGPP is the study of inflationary quantum fluctuations in the scalar inflaton field and metric, which lead to inhomogeneities in the spatial distribution of matter and radiation that imprint on the anisotropies of the cosmic microwave background radiation and large-scale structure of the Universe.
 Other work on CGPP has sought to apply this phenomenon in explaining the origin of cosmological relics such as dark matter.
-In this short section we offer a brief overview of the key historical developments in the study of CGPP.
+In this section we offer an overview of the key historical developments in the study of CGPP.

-The first paper discussing the creation of particle pairs in the expanding universe was Schr\"{o}dinger's 1939 paper \textit{The Proper Vibrations of the Expanding Universe} \cite{Schrodinger:1939:PVE}.
-In this prescient paper Schr\"{o}dinger was the first to realize that the expansion of the universe can mix positive- and negative-frequency mode solutions of the wave equation.
-Schr\"{o}dinger described this as ``mutual adulteration'' of positive and negative frequency modes in what he regarded as an ``alarming phenomenon,'' although he never stated why he considered it alarming.
-He recognized mutual adulteration as production (or annihilation) of matter ``merely by the expansion of the universe.''
-He stated that this was a phenomenon of ``outstanding importance,'' although he did not make clear why.
-The paper certainly does not contain a full field theoretical calculation (it was, after all, in 1939), and there are a few technical stumbles.
-Notably, Schr\"{o}dinger suggested that CGPP should occur for photons, but in the Einstein--Maxwell theory (massless photons minimally coupled to gravity) the presence of conformal (Weyl) invariance prohibits CGPP; we provide this argument in \sref{sub:conformal_symmetry}.
+The first paper discussing the creation of particle pairs in the expanding universe was Schr\"{o}dinger's 1939 paper ``The Proper Vibrations of the Expanding Universe'' \cite{Schrodinger:1939:PVE}.
+In this prescient paper Schr\"{o}dinger was the first to realize that the expansion of the Universe can mix positive- and negative-frequency mode solutions of the wave equation.
+Schr\"{o}dinger described this as ``mutual adulteration'' of positive- and negative-frequency modes in what he regarded as an ``alarming phenomenon,'' although he never stated why he considered it alarming.
+He recognized mutual adulteration as production (or annihilation) of matter ``merely by the expansion of the Universe.''
+He stated that this was a phenomenon of ``outstanding importance,'' although he did not specify why.
+The paper certainly does not contain a full field-theoretical calculation (it was, after all, in 1939), and there are a few technical missteps.
+Notably Schr\"{o}dinger suggested that CGPP should occur for photons, but in the Einstein-Maxwell theory (massless photons minimally coupled to gravity) the presence of conformal Weyl invariance prohibits CGPP; we provide this argument in \sref{sub:conformal_symmetry}.
 Although Schr\"{o}dinger claimed that the phenomenon was of great importance, it does not seem to have been referenced until 1960 and never referenced by Schr\"{o}dinger.